 Gluten-free oat flour is the secret weapon for gluten-free families.
 Even if you’re not a gluten-free family, it helps to know how to substitute oat flour in baking recipes.

-- Recipes that require rising: Bread recipes, biscuits and rolls require gluten in order to rise.
+- Recipes that require rising: Bread recipes, biscuits, and rolls require gluten in order to rise.
 Since oat flour doesn’t have gluten, it won’t help with rising or elasticity in any recipe.
-While you can’t substitute oat flour entirely in bread recipes, you CAN substitute 1/2-1 cup of oat flour in those recipes.
+While you can’t substitute oat flour entirely in bread recipes, you CAN substitute ½ cup to 1 cup of oat flour in those recipes.

 - Cookie and brownie recipes: substitute up to half the wheat flour with oat flour.

-- Cake or pastry recipes: substitute only 1/4 of the flour for oat flour.
-Typically you’re looking for a fluffy rise in cakes or pastries.
+- Cake or pastry recipes: substitute only ¼ of the flour in your recipe with oat flour.
+Typically, you’re looking for a fluffy rise in cakes or pastries.
 Too much oat flour will either cause the batter to be too dense or fall flat after baking.

-Here are a few of our favorite recipes that we most often use oat flour in – all tried and true:
+Here are a few of our favorite recipes that we most often use oat flour in:

 - Zucchini Bread with Carrots & Apples